 Asked about the time frame for such a deal, Truss told reporters: "I would definitely say months rather than years."

-While Australia has taken years to negotiate each of its 15 bilateral and multi-lateral free trade deals, Birmingham was keen to fast-track a new pact with Australia's former colonial master.
+Australia has taken years to negotiate each of its 15 bilateral and multi-lateral free trade deals, but Birmingham is keen to fast-track a new pact with Australia's former colonial master.

 "We stand absolutely ready to work with the U.K. at the moment they are ready to do so," Birmingham said.